nishantmittal59/Learning---/README.md

 If you need to have a kernel, but its majority of function is set up outside, then this comes into the picture.
 #### :arrow_right: Exo Kernel:
 This kernel only offers process protection and resource handling.
 However it is mostly used when you are testing out an inhouse project, and you upgrade to a better Kernel type.

-There is a lot more to a Kernel than what we have talked about.
-As you dig deeper, the definition of Kernel gets broader and more profound.